Gersondelacruzdeveloper/Milestone-Project2/README.md

 #### Typography

-After an intensive search for the right font, I enconter **Wotfard**, the most used font for technology, this font can be acompany with **sans-serif** in case Wotfard does not load.
-I have use this font for the body of the website.
+Because the game is composed mostly of images I decided to use simple font **Dancing Script**, this font is a company with **cursive** in case Dancing Script does not load.
+I have used this font for the form heading and input.

 ## Existing Features